A list of frequently asked questions about our company, service, plants, and landscaping in general:

 Yes, we can do your garden in phases.
 The design we have created then becomes the ‘blueprint’ for future phases of the project.

 In most cases there will be pricing changes due to the availability of quality plants at the time of installation.
 In all cases however we endeavour to remain at or below the price quoted unless otherwise requested.
 An example of a price change would be: We quote for a 20 litre Duvernoia aconitiflora (shrub), but find during sourcing that the healthiest looking shrubs are either 40 litre specimens or 10 litre specimens.
 We will then either consult with you or choose the 10 litre specimens and return the cost saving to you in the recon.
-Conversely, if you request additional elements during the project, or if we find something unforeseen that we feel should be corrected – like an old wall foundation that needs to be jackhammered out – then we’ll discuss these additional costs with you prior to going ahead with them.
+Conversely, if you request additional elements during the project, or if we find something unforeseen that we feel should be corrected – like an old wall foundation that can be jackhammered out – then we’ll discuss these additional costs with you prior to going ahead with them.

 Yes, we can reduce quotations by changing the size of the plants, e.g. 10 litre plants to 4 litre plants, or by changing the hardscaping materials, e.g. using gravel for a firepit floor instead of paving the area, which would reduce our labour charges.
 When quoting we initially choose what we feel are the most appropriate materials and plant sizes, but then adjust these as your budget allows.

 You’re welcome to purchase the plants yourself, but for most projects we use a number of different nurseries to ensure that the quality of the plants is high.
 On occasions when clients have purchased their own plants or materials there have sometimes been delays to the start of the project, or the quality of the plants or materials is below what we would be happy with.